Chapter 13: Resources

 ECPAT – USA’s mission is to protect every child’s human right to live free of trafficking and threats of sexual exploitation.
 It is a member of ECPAT International.
-They engage in legislative advocacy, youth education, community education and private sector engagement.
+It engages in legislative advocacy, youth education, community education, and private sector engagement.

 Not for Sale

 Not for Sale is grounded in an economical approach to labor trafficking.
 The “Not For Sale methodology builds viable, successful companies that bake our DNA into the company to create value throughout the whole business — from the sourcing of the goods, to the manufacturing of products, to the way we sell it — and return profits back to the community through our Not For Sale projects.
 We fight vulnerability to exploitation at its core by strengthening communities with economic opportunity” (Not for Sale, 2016, para 2).
 Their projects support anti-trafficking efforts in Peru, the Republic of the Congo, Romania, Thailand, the Netherlands, Uganda, the United States and Vietnam.

 Take action.
 Join the fight by joining Polaris at this link.
 When you join, you will receive action alerts and updates related to human trafficking.

 The National Human Trafficking Hotline is operated by Polaris.
 Annually, it receives thousands of phone calls, online tip reports and emails.
 These communications are referred to as signals.
 These are some of the statistics (national vs Ohio specific) regarding signals and human trafficking cases.